 Case managers work closely with vulnerable individuals, often those who are being discharged from the hospital, and their loved ones.
 An endorsement of your services from a case manager can carry a lot of weight for someone looking for support at home following a hospital or rehab stay.
 Case Managers and social workers play a significant role in helping individuals find the services they need as well as reducing hospital readmissions by ensuring patients have access to the support at home needed to follow their healthcare plan.
 Relationships with these professionals can blossom into significant referral sources for a home care agency, but first, work must be done to establish a relationship, communicate, and grow.

-If you have yet to build a strong relationship with a case manager or social worker or have been neglecting those relationships this year, the following tips can help you end the year with momentum for next year’s success:
+If you have yet to build strong social worker or case manager relationships or have been neglecting those connections this year, the following tips can help you end the year with momentum for next year’s success:

 - Think from their perspective.
 Being a “problem solver” is key to success in any business relationship.
 Consider what a case manager’s or social worker’s day-to-day challenges are, so that you assist with problem-solving and serve as the solution.
 For a hospital-based case manager, the primary focus is usually on finding and coordinating quality care during a transition from the hospital in order to prevent readmission.
 For a payer-based case manager, the concern is more associated with a patient’s insurance plan coverage and how to provide care in the most cost-effective way.
 Understanding the goals of each case manager will help adapt your approach as you offer your services as a solution.